 Before joining Barnes & Thornburg, David was a private practitioner at an AmLaw 100 law firm, where his practice focused on the defense of CFTC, SEC, and SRO enforcement matters and derivatives and securities regulatory counseling.

-He regularly contributes articles addressing regulatory and enforcement topics to professional publications including Futures & Derivatives Law Report, Securities Regulation Law Journal, and Securities Law 360.
+He regularly contributes articles and interviews addressing regulatory and enforcement topics to publications including The Wall Street Journal, Bloomberg, Futures & Derivatives Law Report, The Hill, Hedge Fund Law Report, Securities Regulation Law Journal, and Securities Law 360.

 David is not regularly admitted to practice law in the local courts of the District of Columbia and is working under the supervision of a member of the D.C.
 Bar pending his admission.